myobie/nathanherald.com/content/writing/going-public/index.md

 [serverless functions]: https://zeit.co/docs/v2/serverless-functions/introduction/

 [hugo][] is still my favorite way to build websites.
 It's super fast and the way it organizes content is _alright_.
+I love making websites and hugo mostly gets out of my way.

+While I spent way too much time on this setup, I now feel more confident to make changes, preview the change, and merge to deploy.